 The simple act of washing hands with soap at critical times can reduce the number of diarrhoea cases by over 40%

 Together, water, sanitation and good hygiene practices play an important role in preventing disease.
 However providing clean water and decent toilets does not necessarily mean good hygiene practice follows.
-That is why at we focus on changing hygiene behaviours.
+That is why we focus on changing hygiene behaviours.

 Poor hygiene has an impact on health and dignity, resulting in lower school attendance and a loss of income.
 There are many different types of diseases linked to poor hygiene that affect people’s health and contribute to malnutrition.
 Globally, diarrhoea-type diseases are the second most common cause of death of children under the age of five.

 The importance of handwashing with soap